ronf/asyncssh/docs/api.rst

 :class:`SSHServer` object will be called when clients attempt to open channels or set up listeners.
-These methods return coroutines which can set up the requested sessions or connections, returning :class:`SSHServerSession` or :class:`SSHTCPSession` objects which manage the channels once they are open.
+These methods return coroutines which can set up the requested sessions or connections, returning :class:`SSHServerSession` or :class:`SSHTCPSession` objects or handler functions that accept :class:`SSHReader` and :class:`SSHWriter` objects as arguments which manage the channels once they are open.

 Each session object also has an associated :class:`SSHClientChannel`, :class:`SSHServerChannel`, or :class:`SSHTCPChannel` object passed to it